You can read this article in Norwegian here.

 At DNV, we are always looking for new candidates to help us remain at the forefront of technology and sustainability.
 We recruit both experienced professionals and graduates, because we believe in combining experience with new technology.
 Young and sharp heads are good at pondering new ideas and finding solutions, and using technology that can develop renewable and sustainable societies.
 Machine learning plays a key role in this development.

 We want to attract and develop young professionals for a global career with DNV, and we offer several exciting trainee programs.
 In addition, we highlight a variety of summer jobs every year, for bachelor students and for master students in the fourth year.
 We are looking for young graduates in the maritime sector, the oil and gas sector, energy, corporate governance and digital solutions, as well as IT, finance and HR.
-Follow this page and sign up on the mailing list for information on relevant projects.

 Together we can solve today's challenges and find tomorrow's opportunities, creating communities that are safer, smarter and greener.
 Read more about what we are doing on our career pages.